TN 11 (11-02)

 To receive accrued benefits and/or to have benefits resumed after leaving a restricted country, the beneficiary must appear in person and submit proof of identity and eligibility for benefits.

-If the beneficiary is in a foreign country, the personal interview is conducted in a Foreign Service post (FSP).
-If the beneficiary is in the U.S., it is conducted in a field office (FO).
+If the beneficiary is in a foreign country, the Regional Federal Benefits Officer (RFBO) is contacted and a personal interview is conducted in a Federal Benefits Unit (FBU), or a Foreign Service Post (FSP) with RFBO approval.
+If the beneficiary is in the U.S., the personal interview is conducted in a field office (FO).

 2. Cuban and Foreign Assets Control Regulations